-The certificates issued by the GTLSCA follow the current versions of ITU-T X.509, CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by CA/Browser Forum, RFC 5280 or relevant regulations in their latest version.
+The certificates issued by GTLSCA follow the current versions of ITU-T X.509, the Baseline Requirements, RFC 5280 or relevant regulations in their latest version.

-The GTLSCA uses a cryptographically secure pseudorandom number generator (CSPRNG) to generate the serial numbers for issued certificates.
+GTLSCA uses a cryptographically secure pseudorandom number generator (CSPRNG) to generate the serial numbers for issued certificates.
 These serial numbers are non-sequential positive integers at least 64 bits in size.